+The NMRA Conformance and Inspection department shall work with the manufacturer to determine conformance through design inspection.
+Conformance requires that industry standard TIA/EIA-422 or TIA/EIA-485 components are used.

-Command Station Output Signal
+Command Station Output Signal (TIA/EIA-422)

-A bipolar signal must appear differentially on a two-wire cable with a signal amplitude of no less ±1.5V and no greater than ±6V.
-The Command Station output must be capable of supplying ±1.5V into a 90Ω resistive load.
+A bipolar signal shall appear differentially on a two-wire cable with a signal amplitude of no less than ±2V and no greater than ±10V.
+The Command Station output shall be capable of supplying ±2V into a 100Ω resistive load.

-The output current of each differential signal shall be limited to no greater than 250mA when shorted to the reference ground to reduce hazards in case of a short circuit in the Power Station Interface.
-The output shall be short circuit protected to prevent damage to internal devices when a short is present at the output connection.
+The output current of each differential signal shall be limited to no greater than 150mA when shorted to the reference ground to reduce hazards in case of a short circuit in the Power Station Interface.

-These specs are intentionally designed around TIA/EIA-422 and TIA/EIA-485 standards.
+These specs are intentionally designed around the TIA/EIA-422 standard.

-Table 6 Summary of Requirement Values
+Table 6: Summary of Requirement Values